kaklise/WNTR/documentation/extensions/stormwater.rst

 	* Conduit criticality
 	* Pump criticality

-	See drinking water documentation on :ref:`criticality` for more information.
+	See WNTR documentation on :ref:`criticality` for more information.

 Resilience metrics
 ------------------